apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 29th, 2016: Apache Jackrabbit FileVault 3.1.30 released
+Jackrabbit FileVault 3.1.30 is current stable release of the recently donated repository content synchronization tool.
+See the [downloads](downloads.html#vlt) page for more details.

 #### September 26th, 2016: Apache Jackrabbit 2.6.7 released
 Apache Jackrabbit 2.6.7 is a patch release that contains fixes and improvements over the previous 2.6.x release.
 See the